particle-iot/docs/src/content/en/shared/api.md

 ### Flash a Core with source code

-If you have written a source code file that defines `setup()` and `loop()` functions, you can flash it to your Spark Core with an HTTP PUT request.
+If you have written a source code file that defines `setup()` and `loop()` functions, you can flash it to your Particle device with an HTTP PUT request.

 ```
 # HTTP REQUEST DEFINITION